Managing Circumferential Belt Lipectomy Surgery Scars

 Maintaining a Healthy Lifestyle to Promote Healing

 Your lifestyle choices after surgery may have an effect on your scar’s final appearance.
 A nutritious diet and adequate hydration are key to proper skin-cell function, which is critical during scar healing.
 Foods such as salmon and olive oil, for example, are rich in omega-3 fatty acids which may support the scar remodelling process.
 (Ref 4).
-Zinc and vitamins B and C have also shown positive effects on skin healing, although you must ask your surgeon when it is safe to resume taking vitamins and supplements after your operation.
+Zinc and vitamins B and C have also shown positive effects on skin healing, although you must ask your surgeon when it is time to resume taking vitamins and supplements after your operation.
 (Ref 4) Finally, smoking and alcohol are off-limits for at least six to eight weeks into the recovery process.

 Setting Realistic Expectations